I was in church one morning singing a song I know well, when a couple of words struck my heart like never before:

 This part of the song was describing God as our Defender.
 It’s like the Holy Spirit hi-lighted that name to me, while causing great conviction and joy for me at the same time.
 Just before church that day, I had been rehearsing a painful situation in my head over and over again (never a good thing to do!).
 This situation is one that happened several months ago, but I have had such trouble letting it go.
 I keep thinking I’m over it, but then it comes up in my mind again.

-Without going into too many details, a decision I made awhile back was misrepresented (to many people) by someone I know, and it has made me look really bad.
+I made awhile back was misrepresented (to many people) by someone I know, and it has made me look really bad.
 I have never felt like I could defend myself, because of the particular person involved.
 It would not go well for me to try to defend myself against this person, so I have not even attempted.
 (I actually tried once before, but I ended up looking like a fool, so I’m not planning on going there again.)

 I found myself thinking about this again before church one day, and I found myself saying out loud in the car, “I have nobody to defend me!”
 Despite the fact that I had some more forgiving to do, I just wanted so badly to be able to defend myself so people could know the entire story.
 Wanting to defend my actions but not being able to has allowed this situation to go on and on in my head with no resolve – until now.
 It hurts when people do not truly know the whole situation and have based their assumptions only on what they can “see”.